Improve your employment prospects by combining a high-quality graduate-level internship with intensive career management

-This module combines a graduate-level internship placement with further developmental learning which will help equip you with all the career planning skills you need to search for your next job or opportunity and to manage your career into the future.
+In this module you’ll undertake a graduate-level internship placement and learn all the career planning skills you need to search for your next job or opportunity and to manage your career into the future.

 Prior to the beginning of the course, students will be carefully matched to an internship opportunity which relates to their degree and/or complements their career aspirations.
 Internships can be suitable for graduates of any discipline and we will work with you and do our best to secure you an internship opportunity to suit your needs.
 Internships may be anywhere in Scotland.

 During the internship you will undertake work which is beneficial to your internship host and which also helps you to develop or make full use of your skills, knowledge and experience.